Folkewall: Design

 The basic design is a wall of hollow concrete slabs, with compartments opening on one or both sides of the wall.
 The hollows are filled with inert material like gravel, expanded clay aggregate, perlite, or vermiculite.
 It is designed to let the water trickle over the longest possible treatment path along the length of the wall among the pebbles.

-The water is brought in at the top, and percolates following a zig-zag pattern inside the wall.
-As it does so the plant roots grow among the inert material and extract nutrients from the water.
+The water is brought in at the top, and percolates following a zigzag pattern inside the wall.
+As it does so, the plant roots grow among the inert material and extract nutrients from the water.
 A film of beneficial bacteria grows over the pebbles, releasing the nutrients in the percolating greywater.
 At the bottom of the wall a container collects the purified water, which can then be used for non-potable household use, for watering the garden, or it can be returned to the top of the wall.

 Other considerations

-Plants used: since the harvesting of the plants is a part of the purification process, fast growing, herbaceous crops are particularly suited for the Folkewall.
+Plants used: since the harvesting of the plants is a part of the purification process, fast-growing, herbaceous crops are particularly suited for the Folkewall.
 Annual food crops are suitable, perennials like trees and shrubs should be avoided.

 Greywater: The water feeding the plants in the wall must be free of heavy metals and/or unsafe pollutants, notably human waste.
-This requires using source-separating toilets.